postmates/PMKVObserver/README.md

 #### Development

 * Switch to an unfair lock in teardown.
+This uses `os_unfair_lock` on platforms that support it, otherwise it uses an unfair mutex.

 #### v2.0.1 (2016-09-15)